Diesel cars can be banned from German cities, court rules

-LEIPZIG, Germany (Reuters) - German cities can ban the most heavily polluting diesel cars from their streets, a court ruled on Tuesday, a move likely to accelerate a shift away from the combustion engine and force manufacturers to pay to improve exhaust systems.
+LEIPZIG/FRANKFURT, Germany (Reuters) - German cities can ban the most heavily polluting diesel cars from their streets, a court ruled on Tuesday, a move that could accelerate a shift away from the combustion engine and force manufacturers to pay to improve exhaust systems.

 The court said Stuttgart, which styles itself the birthplace of the modern automobile and is home to Mercedes-maker Daimler, should consider gradually imposing a year-round ban for older diesel models, while Duesseldorf should also think about curbs.

 Many other German cities exceed European Union limits on nitrogen oxide (NOx), known to cause respiratory disease.
-Just hours after the ruling, the northern city of Hamburg said it would start to implement limits on diesel vehicles from the end of April.
+After the ruling, the northern city of Hamburg said it would start to implement limits on diesel vehicles from the end of April.

-There has been a global backlash against diesel-engine cars since leading German carmaker Volkswagen (VOWG_p.DE) admitted in 2015 to cheating U.S. exhaust tests.
-The scandal has spread across the industry and prompted steps to promote the use of cleaner, electric vehicles.
+There has been a global backlash against diesel-engine cars since leading German carmaker Volkswagen admitted in 2015 to cheating U.S. exhaust tests.
+The scandal has spread across the industry and boosted investment in electric vehicles.

-The ban in the home of some of the world’s biggest automakers is a further blow for the sector, and an embarrassment for Chancellor Angela Merkel’s government, which has faced criticism for its close ties to the industry.
+Bans in the home of some of the world’s biggest automakers are a further blow for the sector, and an embarrassment for Chancellor Angela Merkel’s government, which has faced criticism for its close ties to the industry.

-Germany has long promoted diesel to help cut carbon dioxide emissions and meet climate change goals, but the country now fears that a shift away from the combustion engine could threaten hundreds of thousands of jobs at carmakers and their suppliers.
+Germany has long promoted diesel to help cut carbon dioxide emissions and meet climate change goals, but the country now fears a shift away from the combustion engine could endanger hundreds of thousands of jobs.

 The ruling was praised by environmental groups but angered many politicians and business lobbies who said millions of drivers might end up unable to use or sell vehicles they bought in good faith.